A short-term opportunity?

 The portfolio tends to have a relatively short duration, of around three-and-a-half to four years and earns a geared return of around 8% per annum, while paying out a 7% yield.
 This has been achieved without the use of options or dividend stripping.
 The manager does not hedge currency risk although he will take a macro view on currencies and avoid those that he does not favour.
 For example, NCYF’s portfolio has not held any Australian dollar-denominated assets since 2014/15.

 Exposure to niche issues and unrated bonds

 The manager’s ability to calculate its own internal ratings on any bond allows it to properly assess smaller niche and unrated issues.
-These issues will tend to earn a premium of 150–200bp for an equivalent level of risk, which is key in allowing NCYF’s portfolio to generate superior risk-adjusted returns.
+These issues will tend to earn a premium of 150–200 basis points for an equivalent level of risk, which is key in allowing NCYF’s portfolio to generate superior risk-adjusted returns.